cheong12001/tutorial-project/README.md

 4. get the data from api with endpoint: "/api/whatsapp" (use axios library)
 5. get the icon resources from '/public/icon'
 6. use "flex-box css" to construct the outer and inner layout
+7. Implement loading indicator in the contact list section when fetching api data
 7. start coding with the file: /src/components/Page.js

 Extra practice: Flex box tutorial (CSS):